alex5105/FaceCommander/Developer/UpdateManagerDeveloperGuide.md

 -   `releasesSummary` is a message about the when the last update check was made, and about any update check that is currently in progress.

-    For the purposes of this message an update check finishes when the releases information has been retrieved.
+    For the purposes of this message the update check finishes when the releases information has been retrieved.
 Specifically, installer download isn't part of the update check.